mpvnet-player/mpv.net/docs/manual.md

 ### load-audio
 Shows a file browser dialog to open external audio files.

+For automatic detection of external audio files based on the file name, use the mpv option `audio-file-auto`, it can be found it the config dialog:

+`Context Menu > Config > Show Config Editor > Audio > audio-file-auto`

 ### load-sub
 Shows a file browser dialog to open external subtitle files.

+For automatic detection of external subtitle files based on the file name, use the mpv option `sub-auto`, it can be found it the config dialog:

+`Context Menu > Config > Show Config Editor > Subtitles > sub-auto`

 ### move-window [left|top|right|bottom|center]
 Moves the Window to the screen edge (Alt+Arrow) or center (Alt+BS).